Tighter Bounds for Query Answering with Guarded TGDs: The final stage: Linearization and its justification

-To prove the ``completeness direction'', we show that \emph{for any shortcut chase sequence with $\Sigma$ on $\inst$, there is a chase sequence with $\linearize(\Sigma)$ whose delinearization will produce all the same facts}.
+To prove the ``completeness direction'', we show that \emph{for any shortcut chase sequence with $\Sigma$ on $\inst'$, there is a chase sequence with $\linearize(\Sigma)$ whose delinearization will produce all the same facts}.
 Since the shortcut chase captures entailment on fact-saturated instances (from Proposition~\ref{prop:shortcutchasecomplete}), this is sufficient to conclude.

-To see this, consider the shortcut chase where each node is annotated by the relation for the principal fact that created it, the subset of positions of the elements that it shared with its parent, and the subinstance that was copied by the parent; and consider the chase by the rules obtained with (Lift) in~$\linearize(\Sigma)$.
-We can observe by a straightforward induction that the tree structure on the nodes of the shortcut chase with the indicated labels is isomorphic to the tree of facts of the form $R_{S}(\vec x)$ created in the chase by the rules obtained with (Lift).
-Now, the applications of the rules obtained with (Instantiate) create precisely the facts in the original signature contained in these nodes, so this shows that the chase by~$\linearize(\Sigma)$ and the shortcut chase create the same facts.
+To see this, consider the shortcut chase where each non-root node $v$ is annotated by the type of the childish instance that this node had when it was created from its parent.
+Consider also the chase by the rules obtained with (Lift) in~$\linearize(\Sigma)$.
+We can observe by a straightforward induction that there is a chase by the rules of (Lift) in~$\linearize(\Sigma)$ such that the tree structure on the nodes of the shortcut chase with the indicated annotations is isomorphic to the tree of facts of the form $R_{\theta}(\vec x)$ created in this lifted chase.

+Here, we use the fact that $\inst'$ is $\inst$-deactivated in the following way.
+Consider the first round of non-full shortcut chase steps applied on all active triggers in~$\inst'$.
+Consider specifically the firing of a non-full GTGD $\gdep$ on a trigger $\trig$ which creates a node $b$ in the first round of the shortcut chase.
+Our goal is to find a childish subinstance $S$ of~$\inst'$ that we can use to replicate this firing in the linearization.